jasonnnnli/barcode-reader-docs/programming/features/control-terminate-phase.md

 ## TerminatePhase

 This parameter can specify a certain stage to terminate the decoding.
-The main stages are:

-* Region pre-detection
-* Image preprocessing
-* Image binarization
-* Barcode localization
-* Barcode type identification
-* Barcode decoding/recognition

-By default, the decoding process will only terminate after all these stages are completed.
+By default, the decoding process will only terminate after all these stages are completed and the barcode is recognized (TP_BARCODE_RECOGNIZED).
 To terminate early, assign one of the first 5 values to [ `TerminatePhase` ]({{ site.parameters_reference }}terminate-phase.html) in the following table:

 |Enumeration name|Notes|
 |---|----|